linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 10.06.2026
+- Topic: Meta One or Web4 Studio
+- Directory: /posts/2026/June/10
+- Description: ``` Meta is shifting toward a paid utility model with the rollout of Meta One.
+From charging for essential creator tools to introducing paid tiers for WhatsApp, the era of the free open web is fading.
+It is time to rethink platform dependency and consider building independent spaces where you actually own your audience.
+Watch the full analysis here: https://youtu.be/rUG9TLdWLaI?si=-ZGBEQ5hMs7AuUiR ```

 ### 09.06.2026
 - Topic: Choose UIID for KYC
 - Directory: /posts/2026/June/09